Ox3rror/astro-gaming-store/README.md

 python3 app.py (macos)

 ```
-If you want to run locally , In app.py relace these lines at the end:
+ **If you want to run locally , In app.py replace these lines at the end:**

 if __name__ == "__main__":
     init_db()